 When you buy pet insurance, you are transferring that unknown "risk" of an unexpected costly accident or illness from yourself to the insurance company.
 This ownership of “risk” by the pet insurance policy is where your premiums come into play and how the factors outlined above come together.

-Pet insurance, like other lines of insurance, typically have many similarities in coverage across different insurers.
+Pet insurance, like other lines of insurance, typically have many similarities in coverage across different companies.
 Standard pet insurance includes coverage for unexpected accidents, illnesses, and emergencies.
 So why choose Furkin?

 *Telehealth Support is offered through Vetsdirect Limited and Petriage is offered through Petriage Inc